jlstewart379/rufus/README.md

 DEFINING A BUTTON SEQUENCE
 --------------------------

 Rufus doesn't mind the mindless work of pushing buttons in sequence.
 The following command will push the goodButton, badButton and sortaOkayButton in sequence 10 times in a row if such a sequence is possible.
 In this example, the goodButton must be available to be pressed after pushing the sortaOkayButton in order for the loop to continue.
+This can be useful for finding strange behavior becuase of a memory leak, which can sometimes take hundreds of keystrokes before revealing itself.

 ````ruby
     driver.sequence 'goodButton', 'badButton', 'sortaOkayButton', '10'